covaciuandrei/Home-Linker/README.md

-# Stockify
+# HomeLinker

-A Flutter template project.
+A real estate mobile application Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.

-This starting template includes:
-- applocalizations
+This project will be a Flutter application for both android and ios devices where you can list and see appartments or homes.

+This main features this app will have are:
+- applocalizations for making the app available in both english and romanian
-- implementation of navigations with AutoRouter
+- navigation between pages with AutoRouter
 - bloc cubit for state management
-- script for regenerating the files
+- a script for regenerating the files
-# Home-Linker